littlebunch/fdc-api/README.md

 # fdc-api
 Provides a REST server to query and retrieve USDA [FoodData Central](https://fdc.nal.usda.gov/data-documentation.html) datasets.
 You can browse foods from different sources, perform simple searches, access nutrient data for individual foods and obtain lists of foods ordered by nutrient content.
+A rudimentary authentication/authorization framework is also included.
 A demonstration site for trying the usage examples below is available at https://go.littlebunch.com.
 The site uses the Branded Food Products dataset.
 OpenAPI 3.0 documentation is available as HTML at https://go.littlebunch.com/doc.
 The specification can also be retrieved as JSON or YAML from the /docs endpoint described below.

 # What's in the repo
 /api -- source for the REST web server